haydenratliff/haydenratliff.github.io/_pages/portfolio.md

   - /portfolio
 ---

 Welcome to my portfolio!
-Below is a selection of my Machine Learning, Data Science, and Optimization projects.
+Below is a selection of my Machine Learning, AI, and Data Science projects.

 {% include base_path %}